harshit38/PowerbiP1/README.md

 # PowerbiP1
-Power Bi dashboard to analyse sales across India
+Create an interactive dashboard to track and analyse sales create connections ,joins table, calaculate and manipulate data and enable paramenter for visualization.